 Usually, for home kitchens your best bet is an ABC fire extinguisher, however, you can keep an additional class K fire extinguisher (these are designed for fires that involve oils and fat) nearby to further improve safety (you can find a detailed guide on fire extinguisher types here).

-Also, you want to have one in the bedrooms.
+Also, you want to have one in each bedroom.
 If your house has multiple floors make sure you keep at least one fire extinguisher on each one.

 Careless smoking is responsible for most home fire deaths.
 Nearly half of those deaths are caused by a fire that starts in the living room (source).

-- Never smoke in the bed or in an armchair where you can easily fall asleep.
+- Never smoke in bed or in an armchair where you can easily fall asleep.

 - Another important safety rule is to never smoke after consuming alcohol or taking a drug that reduces alertness.

 - It’s a good practice to douse your cigarette with water before leaving it in the ashtray (use heavy and stable ashtrays to avoid tipping over).

 Keep in mind that the safest place to smoke is outside.